Work samples

 -

 By observing drying onions, I discovered a parallel to Rene Descartes’ theory of movement among celestial bodies.
-Based on the scientist’s 17th-c. diagram, my painting evokes the invisible forces that animate things large and small: not only the heavenly planets, but also the earthly onion.
+Based on the scientist’s 17th-c. diagram of ether, my painting evokes the invisible forces that animate things large and small: not only the heavenly planets, but also the earthly onion.

 SEASONING: A PALPABLE URGENCY

-The cyclical nature of seasonal change usually invokes reassurance that the patterns will right themselves.
+The cyclical nature of seasonal change usually evokes reassurance that the patterns will right themselves.
 The natural energy of decay, destruction, and regeneration contains hope.
 And yet, lately, seasonal change and natural forces seem to display a palpable urgency.
-Stirrings created by human division and miscommunication seem to effect all the images in my studio.
+Stirrings created by human division and miscommunication are inherent in many of the images in my studio.
 I tried to capture this divisive energy in the intimate details and to reproduce them larger than life.
-The scale is so large and the colors so vivid that one critic claimed they were almost scary; a curator said they were “humorously monstrous.”

 -